-Parents need to know that this stunning natural history series from the producers of Planet Earth offers an inspiring glimpse into the global wildlife population's mostly unseen struggles for survival.
+Parents need to know that Nature's Most Amazing Events is a stunning natural history series from the producers of Planet Earth.
+It offers an inspiring glimpse into the global wildlife population's mostly unseen struggles for survival.
 Young and/or sensitive viewers may have a tough time with hunting scenes and shots of animals eating their prey; there's also some discussion (with imagery) of various animals' mating/breeding behavior.
 The series touches on the dangers of environmental concerns like global warming, offering plenty for families to talk about.
 Ultimately, it instills a respect for nature.

-With such a talented team behind it and an acclaimed series as its predecessor, Nature's Most Amazing Events certainly has a lot to live up to -- but it's clearly up to the challenge.
+With such a talented team behind it and an acclaimed series as its predecessor, this series certainly has a lot to live up to -- but it's clearly up to the challenge.
 Shot after shot of incredible footage brings you within a virtual arm's length from some of the most awe-inspiring scenes you'll ever see, giving you a renewed respect for the beauty and diversity of the natural world.
 The series also does a great job of avoiding preachiness as it ties in strong reminders of our responsibility to preserve the environment -- for our own sake as well as the animals'.

-Be cautious about watching this one with very young children, though, as the content's very realism could be upsetting.
+Be cautious about watching Nature's Most Amazing Events with very young children, though, as the content's very realism could be upsetting.
 Many scenes include shots of predators capitalizing on other animals' weaknesses (a fox lies in wait to kill baby birds who fail at their first attempts to fly, for instance), and hunting and eating often gets bloody and fairly gruesome.
 The show also touches on animal mating, sex, and birth, so be sure you're ready to answer any questions that might arise from that kind of content.